Benjamin-Valderrama/Probiotics-and-Vibrio_Vargas2021/README.md

 **Code :** Code[<sup>1</sup>](##-Foot-Notes) used to produce figures[<sup>2</sup>](##-Foot-Notes) similar to the ones you can find in the paper.

-**Data :** The same phyloseq object I used to conduct the code of this repository.
+**Data :** The same phyloseq object I used to produce the figures in the paper.

 ## Foot Notes: